 Most significantly, almost 50 % of the total magnet power supplies are developed in-house.
 The in-house development has resulted in easy and fast maintenance and minimizes the import of spare parts.
 To reduce the types of spares and to simplify maintenance and personnel training, common control electronics are designed for all current ratings of power supplies.
 The power supplies are designed with flexible arrangements for output currents and whenever possible the same type of unit is used for different current rating magnets to minimize the type of power supply units.

 The group is also involved in the design & development of different types of detector bias high voltage (HV) power supplies.
-All power supplies for germanium detectors (5 kV, 100 µA), ACS detectors (3 kV, 10 mA) and pre-amplifiers used in INGA experimental facility are designed and developed in-house.
-Customized operational features such as output ramping facility is incorporated in germanium detector bias power supplies to enable simultaneous biasing of detectors of the multi-detector arrays at optimal rate; this has made the biasing exercise safe, easy and fast.
+All power supplies for germanium detectors (5 kV, 100 µA), ACS detectors (3 kV, 10 mA), and pre-amplifiers used in INGA experimental facility are designed and developed in-house.
+Customized operational features such as output ramping facility are incorporated in germanium detector bias power supplies to enable simultaneous biasing of detectors of the multi-detector arrays at optimal rate; this has made the biasing exercise safe, easy and fast.

 With long and continuing exposure in preventive and breakdown maintenance of sophisticated beam transport magnet power supplies, the BTS group personnel have developed special repair skills.
 The group has voluntarily extended this expertise to repair similar instruments for other institutes who approached through the proper channel.